The Hymn Board Puzzle

 The second question is how much will it cost?

-Each plate costs 40p to buy.
-Painting the numbers depends on how many identical plates are ordered.
-One plate with one number only costs 31p.
-One plate with two numbers costs 62p, two plates with two numbers each the same cost 61p each, three plates 60p each and so on (as an example, if you order 25 plates with a number on both sides, you would only pay 40p for each plate) So how much is the total cost of supplying the finished plates?
+You need to know that each metal plate costs 40p to buy.
+The costy of painting the numbers on depends on how many identical plates you order.
+Painting one plate with a number on one side costs 31p.
+Painting a plate with two numbers, one on each side, (the same or different numbers) costs 62p, two plates the same cost less - 61p each, three plates the same would be 60p each and so on.
+So, for example, if you were to order 25 plates with the same two numbers painted on, you would only pay 40p for the painting of each plate.
+So how much is the total cost of supplying the finished plates?

 Answers.